Diagnosing Behavior: Is Johnny disturbed or disturbing?

 - Short-term significant change in parent’s and children’s behavior as well as perceptions (e.g., 20 to 60% decrease in aggression).

 - Maintenance of treatment gains were observed in 1- and 4-year follow-up studies.

-- Generalization of positive results were observed (e.g., in school, at social gatherings, at home).
+- Generalization of positive results was observed (e.g., in school, at social gatherings, and at home).

 - The “earlier the better” as the younger the child, the more positive the outcomes (i.e., 2- to 6-year olds had the most improvement when compared to intervention with older children).

 How much intervention seems necessary?